CN3ves/DataScienceNotes/pages/python.md

 Note that, if the input given to this code is not a number (specifically, cannot be converted to integer).
 ValueError

+## None
+None type value representes the absence of a value.

 # Compound types
 ## List
 ### Definition